lonhattan007/Eurus/README.md

 # Eurus - Weather Forecast Web Application

-This is the continuation of a private Bootcamp Capstone project.
-The product aims to be a user-friendly weather forecast web application.
+`Eurus` is the continuation of a private Bootcamp Capstone project.
+It aims to be a user-friendly weather forecast web application.

-This is a private and educational project to self-taught new technologies and apply better practices to the owner's software development workflow.
+This is a personal and educational project to self-taught new technologies and apply better practices to the owner's software development workflow.

 ---